http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 This is the core pattern of an MCP App: a tool triggers display, a resource provides content. `RenderMcpApp` also declares CSP metadata so the host knows which external domains the UI needs:

-{{< kotlin file="RenderReleasePlanner.kt" >}}
+{{< kotlin file="HealthCheckerUi.kt" >}}

 - **`resourceDomains`** — domains the UI can load stylesheets/scripts from (Bootstrap CSS, MCP App SDK JS).
 - **`connectDomains`** — domains the UI can make fetch requests to (GitHub API, unpkg for ES module imports).
+- The function takes a `TemplateRenderer` parameter — this is the compiled Handlebars renderer, injected from the app composition step.
-- The trailing lambda `{ templates(ReleasePlannerUI()) }` renders the Handlebars template to an HTML string.
+- The trailing lambda `{ templates(HealthChecker()) }` renders the Handlebars template to an HTML string.

+Note that `RenderMcpApp` returns a `CapabilityPack` (not a single `ServerCapability`) because it bundles both a tool and a resource.

+# 7. Prompt capability

+The `AnalyseRepoHealth` prompt provides structured instructions to the model for analysing a repo's health metrics.
+This is the third MCP capability type we use — after tools and resources (via MCP Apps).

+{{< kotlin file="AnalyseRepoHealth.kt" >}}

+Key points:

+- **`Prompt.Arg` DSL** — similar to `Tool.Arg`, this defines typed arguments for the prompt.
+Here we take the repo name so the prompt can reference it.
+- **`PromptResponse`** — returns a message with a role (`Role.User`) and content.
+The model receives this as a user message containing detailed scoring instructions.
+- **Structured analysis** — the prompt defines focus mode weightings, scoring thresholds for each metric, and an output format.
+This gives the model consistent, repeatable instructions rather than relying on ad-hoc prompting.

+When a user selects this prompt in Claude Desktop, the model receives the full scoring rubric and knows to call `get_health_selection` to retrieve the saved metrics.

-# 7. App composition
+# 8. App composition

 A `CapabilityPack` is a container that groups multiple `ServerCapability` instances into a single unit.
 It enables modularity — you can compose an app from independent capability packs and combine them freely.

-Here we combine the UI renderer (itself a pack of tool + resource), the save tool, and the get tool.
+Here we combine the UI renderer (itself a pack of tool + resource), the save tool, the get tool, and the prompt capability.
 The closure pattern is idiomatic http4k — capabilities share state through captured variables, no DI container needed:

-{{< kotlin file="GitHubReleasePlannerApp.kt" >}}
+{{< kotlin file="RepoHealthCheckerApp.kt" >}}

-The `var releaseSelection` is captured by both tool closures.
+The `selections` map is captured by both tool closures.
 When the UI saves a selection, the model can immediately read it.
-No database, no DI framework — just a closure.
+The `templates` renderer is passed to `HealthCheckerUi` so it can render the Handlebars template.
+No database, no DI framework — just closures.
 (This in-memory approach is fine for a tutorial; in production you'd persist state to a database or external store.)

-# 8. MCP server
+# 9. MCP server

 This is where the three parts of an MCP server come together: server identity, security, and capabilities. `mcpHttpStreaming` composes them into a
 `PolyHandler` — http4k's type for services that speak multiple protocol types (here HTTP + SSE for the streaming transport):

-{{< kotlin file="GitHubReleasePlanner.kt" >}}
+{{< kotlin file="RepoHealthChecker.kt" >}}

+- **`PolyFilters.CatchAll()`** — a filter that catches any unhandled exceptions and returns a 500 response instead of crashing the server.
+This wraps the entire MCP handler for robustness.
 - **`mcpHttpStreaming`** — creates a `PolyHandler` that speaks the [MCP Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-11-25/basic/transports) (HTTP for requests, SSE for server-pushed events).
 - **`withExtensions(McpApps)`** — advertises MCP Apps support in the server metadata so the host knows to look for app resources.
 - **`NoMcpSecurity`** — no auth for local development.
 Replace with real security for production.

-# 9. Main entry point
+# 10. Main entry point

-{{< kotlin file="GithubReleasePlannerMain.kt" >}}
+{{< kotlin file="RepoHealthCheckerMain.kt" >}}

 Run this and your MCP server is listening on `http://localhost:9000`.

-# 10. Local test harness
+# 11. Local test harness

 In production, an MCP App renders inside a host like Claude Desktop.
 During development you don't want to restart Claude Desktop every time you change a template or tweak a tool — you need a faster feedback loop.